 An added advantage of split complementary colors is that they are better for beginners since the hues are subtler and produce less tension.

-To learn more about color schemes, combinations, and palettes, please feel free to check out some of the other blogs on our website.
+To learn more about color schemes, combinations, and palettes, please feel free to check out some of the other posts on our website.